wulkano/Kap/docs/plugins.md

     - `version`: a [semver range](https://nodesource.com/blog/semver-a-primer/) of the Kap versions your plugin supports.
 Defaults to `*`.
     - `macosVersion`: a [semver range](https://nodesource.com/blog/semver-a-primer/) of the macOS versions your plugin supports.
 Defaults to `*`.

-- **DEPRECATED** If your plugin only supports specific versions of Kap, include a `kapVersion` field in the package.json with a [semver range](https://nodesource.com/blog/semver-a-primer/).
+- **Deprecation notice:** If your plugin only supports specific versions of Kap, include a `kapVersion` field in the package.json with a [semver range](https://nodesource.com/blog/semver-a-primer/).
 This is still supported but will be removed at some point in favor of `kap.version`.

 ## Development